 Make sure your child has success with some part of the activity.
-For example, if your child has difficulty participating in a large group, try to encourage her to play with one other child first.
-Then gradually help her play with larger groups of children.
+For example, if your child has difficulty joining in play with other children, model and encourage them to play with one other child first.

 Success deserves recognition!
 Consider your child’s interests when deciding what to use as a reward, or how to give reinforcement.
-Some children will respond to getting a sticker, points on a chart, or verbal praise.
+Some children will respond to getting a sticker, high five, or verbal praise.

-Set a time frame for your child to acquire this new skill.
-Consider how long or how much effort will be required of you and other care providers to teach this skill.
+Set a time frame for your child to achieve this new skill.
+Consider how long or how much effort will be required of you and other caregivers to support learning.

 Once you have a plan in place, write it down and keep track of your child’s progress.
-You will want to watch to see if your child is learning each step or struggling along the way.
-If your child is struggling, then take a look at the goal you are trying to teach, or how you are teaching it – perhaps it is too difficult for your child to learn at this time, or she has to learn some other skills first.
+You will want to see if your child is learning each step or experiencing setbacks.
+If there are challenges, take a look at the goal to make sure it is realistic.
+Consider how your child is being supported through the process.
+Are you allowing extra time to practice the skill?
+Are the adults consistent with their approach?
+Perhaps it is too difficult for your child to learn at this time, or they may need to learn other earlier skills to support that goal.

-- Use similar but different items to teach the same skills (e.g., if you are teaching your child to eat with a spoon, use several different types of spoons and bowls).
+- Use similar but different items to teach the same skill (e.g., if you are teaching your child to eat with a spoon, use several different types of spoons and bowls).

-- Teach the skill in several different locations (e.g., at home, school, a friend’s house).
+- Practice the skill in several different locations (e.g., at home, school, early learning and care program, a friend’s house).

-- Teach the skill during different times of the day, if possible.
+- Practice the skill during different times of the day, if possible.

 Including others in teaching a new skill will help increase the benefit and potential for success if everyone is working towards the same goal.
 Be sure everyone knows what steps are being taught and how to teach them.